iuri/iurix/README.md

 # iurix
-iurix website is a message system written to facilitate people's understanding in the field of software engineering, designing, architecture and development.
+iurix is a message system to facilitate people's understanding in the field of software engineering, designing, architecture and development.

 ## Description